-2.3 Other factors that affect learner's performance other than teacher's motivation systems.
+2.3 Other factors that affect learner's performance other than teacher's motivation

+Children and Health -children are very susceptible to environmental health related diseases such as diarrhoea and worm infestations due to their under-developed immune systems.
 Children bear almost seventy percent of the diarrhoea disease burden in Kenya and this is largely attributed to unsafe water and poor sanitation.

-Children and Health -children are very susceptible to environmental health related diseases such as diarrhea and worm infestations due to their under-developed immune